janhhhaviii/EchoAI/README.md

 - [Installation](#installation)
 - [Contributing](#contributing)
 - [License](#license)

-## Overview

-In many group discussions, especially in meetings or interviews, it can be challenging to keep track of who said what and to distill the key points from the conversation.
-This project addresses this challenge by providing an automated solution to summarize group conversations.

 ## Features

 1. **Speaker Identification**: Utilizes audio processing techniques to identify different speakers in the conversation.
-2. **Segmentation**: Divides the conversation into distinct parts, each corresponding to a different speaker's turn.
+2. **Segmentation**: Divides the conversation into distinct parts.
 3. **Audio-to-Text Conversion**: Converts the audio segments into text transcripts.
-4. **NLP Summarization**: Applies NLP techniques to generate a concise summary of the conversation.
+4. **NLP Summarization**: Applies NLP techniques to generate a actionable insights of the conversation.

 ## Usage

 To use this tool, follow these steps:

 1. **Input**: Provide the audio file containing the group conversation.
-2. **Processing**: The system will process the audio, identifying speakers, segmenting the conversation, and converting it to text.
+2. **Processing**: The system will process the audio, identifying speaker, segmenting the conversation, and converting it to text.
-3. **Output**: Finally, the NLP model will generate a summary of the conversation.
+3. **Output**: Finally, the NLP model will give insights of the conversation.

 ## Installation